terminalmage/tmdotnet/content/2012/2012-06-10-how-to-find-out-the-cidr-notation-for-a-subne-given-an-ip-and-netmask.md

     Network:   56.78.120.0/22

 Let's make a programming exercise out of this, though.
-In Python, the bitwise operator is a single ampersand.
+In Python, the bitwise AND operator is a single ampersand.

     :::python
     >>> 56 & 255